commonsharp/SurvivalProject-Server/README.md

 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

 # 14/04/2017
-* If a player's game crashes, the other player in the same room gets a LeavePlayer message.
+* If a player's game crashes, the other players in the same room gets a LeavePlayer message.

 # 13/04/2017
 * You now lose a mission (in mission impossible 300) if all of the players in the room are dead.